 Throughout the year, the Forum for the Future of Agriculture organises regional conferences and online events to discuss agriculture and the environment at a national level across Europe.
-On Tuesday, June 2, 2026 we will move to Dublin, Ireland for our next event.
+On Tuesday, June 2, 2026 we moved to Dublin, Ireland for our latest event.

 Summaries from this event